syncfusion/blazor-docs/src/gantt/gantt-chart/holidays.md

----
-title: "Holidays"
-component: "Gantt Chart"
-description: "Learn how to highlight the non-working days in the Blazor Gantt Chart component."
----

 # Holidays

 Non-working days in a project can be displayed in the Gantt Chart component using the `Holidays` property.
 Each holiday can be defined with the following properties: